bstevens00/Data-Science-Portfolio/Project 2 - Predict Cost of Modern Deck/README.md

 ![Additional Summary Statistics](<https://github.com/bstevens00/Data-Science-Portfolio/blob/main/Project%202%20-%20Predict%20Cost%20of%20Modern%20Deck/images/2_Additional_Summary_Statistics.PNG> "Additional Summary Statistics")

 But we need to keep this in mind while we're checking for outliers.
 We'll use [Tukey's Fences](https://www.youtube.com/watch?v=zY1WFMAA-ec) to determine the outliers.
-Below, we see that there are four, Mono-Red Aggro, Mill, Goblins, and Gifts Storm.
+Below, we see that there are four: Mono-Red Aggro, Mill, Goblins, and Gifts Storm.

 ![Outliers in Price by Archetype](<https://github.com/bstevens00/Data-Science-Portfolio/blob/main/Project%202%20-%20Predict%20Cost%20of%20Modern%20Deck/images/2_Outliers_of_Price_in_Archetypes.PNG> "Outliers in Price by Archetype")